 I don’t eat meat often, and I’m very excited about making a vegetarian version of these soft, delicious, moist Quince and Miso Glazed Meatballs.
 Sometimes though, I need the fatty pork and beefiness on my plate, and indeed the imminent arrival of winter is one of those times.

 I’ve made many versions of these pork meatballs, as the glaze is so flexible, so I’ll indicate along the way which ingredients you can substitute for others – chance is, you have everything in your pantry to make these for dinner tonight.

-I guarantee you that this meatball recipe will be a huge hit in the family.
+I guarantee you that this quince and miso glazed meatballs recipe will be a huge hit in the family.

 - Preheat the oven to 180 degrees Celsius.